SEL - SFO

 • Which airlines offer Wi-Fi service onboard planes from Seoul to San Francisco?

-Asiana Airlines, Delta, Singapore Airlines, and Thai Airways offer inflight Wi-Fi service on the Seoul to San Francisco flight route.
+Asiana Airlines, Singapore Airlines, and Thai Airways offer inflight Wi-Fi service on the Seoul to San Francisco flight route.

 • Which aircraft models fly most regularly from Seoul to San Francisco?